sanjay95/gaming-portable-reputation/Handson-Lab-Instruction.md

 - browse the application at http://localhost:3000.
 - click on JOIN OUR TEAM button
 - enter email and provide the OTP
-- first login will prompt to complete profile (here Studio profile VC will be issued to logged in user wallet)
+- first login will prompt to complete profile (here Studio profile VC will be issued to logged-in user's wallet)

 As soon as you save profile, your wallet will be active with profile VC.
-You can browset [wallet credentials](http://localhost:3000/wallet) to view the credentials issued to you and stored in our wallet.
+You can browse [wallet credentials](http://localhost:3000/wallet) to view the credentials issued to you and stored in your wallet.

 ### `Issuance`
 ```typescript